cjnghn/folder_flattener/README.md

 folder-flattener -s ./my_project -o ./flattened_project
 ```

-This command flattens all files from the `my_project` directory into the `flattened_project` directory.
+This command flattens all files from the `my_project` directory into the `flattened_project` directory, ignoring any files or directories specified in `./my_project/.flatternignore` if it exists.

 ## Contributing